RGD-5: Service

 The RGD-5 was accepted into service with the Soviet Army in 1954.

 The RGD-5 was widely exported, and is still in service with many armies in the Middle East and the former Soviet bloc.

-Millions of RGD-5s and its clones have been manufactured over the years and although not as advanced as more modern grenades specifically designed to penetrate CRISAT standard body armour, the RGD-5 remains an effective and inexpensive weapon.
+Millions of RGD-5s and clones have been manufactured over the years.
+Though not as advanced as more modern grenades specifically designed to penetrate CRISAT standard body armour, the RGD-5 remains as an effective, low-cost weapon.

 A single RGD-5 grenade costs around $5 US.